pydio/pydio-doc-howto/cells_change_default_datasource.md

-You can change the default datasources with another storage, but you will need to execute those exact steps to make it work.
+In a fresh install of Pydio Cells, the application creates 3 datasources (DS) that are used to store internal and technical data, namely:

+- **pydiods1**: stores thumbnails
+- **personal**: contains "My Files"-like workspaces for each user
+- **cellsdata**: is used to create _cells_ when no root node has been defined upon creation

+By default, these are created under `<CELLS_WORKING_DIR>/data/` but you can change this default location, even to switch to another storage.

+In the following example, we describe the exact steps you must execute to move all those default DSs to S3.

-### Create the datasources and required buckets.
+### Create the datasources and required buckets

-First create the datasources that you wish to use, for our example we are going to use a remote S3 datasource.
-Let's replicate the exact datasources that where by default, but on our S3 remote storage.
+First we replicate the 3 default DSs on our S3 remote storage.

-Basically create the required buckets and create the s3 connection to each one of them depending on your datasource. (for each datasource, use a different bucket)
+We basically create the required buckets - you must use a different bucket for each DS - and add a S3 connection for each one of them.

-**The 3 following buckets must be created on your storage** ():
+**The 3 following buckets must be created on your storage**:

-* **thumbnail** (is used to store the thumbnails).
+- **thumbnails** (is used to store the thumbnails).
-* **versions** (is used for the versioning).
+- **versions** (is used for the versioning).
-* **binaries** .
+- **binaries** .

 ### Create the New datasources